forcohere1/portfolio/README.md

 # Website Portfolio [Vijay Chandar]

 ## Overview
 Welcome to my personal portfolio website.
-This site showcases my work as a web developer, featuring a bright and modern theme that combines white, primary, and black colors for a clean and professional look.
-It’s designed with responsiveness and accessibility in mind, ensuring an optimal experience across all devices.
-The site is also a Progressive Web App (PWA), offering enhanced performance and the capability to be installed like a native app.
+This platform showcases my expertise and projects as an AI software developer, reflecting a sophisticated and modern theme with a clean, professional aesthetic.
+The site integrates a bright color palette with primary accents and sleek black elements to create a visually engaging experience.

+Explore my portfolio to discover innovative solutions in neural networks, LLM integration, API development, and more.
+Whether you're interested in advanced AI applications or scalable cloud solutions, this site highlights my commitment to leveraging cutting-edge technologies to drive impactful results.

 ## Teach Stack
 - React.js with Next.js: For dynamic and server-side rendered content.